 Divided into 3 rooms (The Glass Room, The Dining Table and The Back Room), the space combines nature and cosmopolitanism, ruin and luxury.
 The offer includes three tasting menus: “The Story “(with 17 moments),” The Short Story “(shorter) and” Echoes of 100 “, 100% vegetarian.
 And even a cocktail bar for an “stirred” (and not shaked!) experience.

-In the same year, the third season of “Pesadelo na Cozinha” is announced, planned to be broadcasted in the end of 2019.
+In the same year, the third season of “Pesadelo na Cozinha” is announced, broadcasted between December 2019 and Februrary 2020.
 It is the return of Ljubo to the screen, while he travels to one of the places where he feels happier: the Azores.
 At Furnas Lake Forest Living, owned by friends Manuel and Helena Câmara, on the island of São Miguel, he opens Líquen, in July.
-A restaurant with the unmistakable signature of the enfant terrible of Portuguese gastronomy, where, as a consulting chef, he pays tribute to the generosity of the land and the ocean, where the greatness of resources is praised with simplicity, where genuineness is not confused with false traditionalisms.
+A restaurant with the unmistakable signature of the enfant terrible of Portuguese gastronomy, where he pays tribute to the generosity of the land and the ocean, where the greatness of resources is praised with simplicity, where genuineness is not confused with false traditionalisms.
 It is the locality taken to the extreme(s), the nature placed on the table, a passionate Ljubo, raw and complete.
+A project designed first to build

 Ljubo is the glue that keeps it all together.
 Able to move winds and tides to get wherever he wants to.
 Despite being a man without fears, he always listens to his heart, he is attentive to the signs.
 Like the one he was given by an old seer, handicapped and without legs, who people claimed to be holy, while he was still a refugee in Belgrade: she said Ljubo was going to live in a city in the middle of two different waters… A city, a country, where he found peace (and love!), the literal translation of the name “Ljubomir”.